 Executive coach training.
 Business coach training.
-Life coach training… There any number of reasons why people decide to train as a coach and an equally large number of coach training courses to choose from in the UK.
+Life coach training… There are a huge number of coaching courses out there and any number of reasons why people decide to train as a coach.
+But how do you choose the right coach training course in the UK?

 Coaching skills can enhance your career opportunities; make you more valuable to your existing employer, as an independent adviser or consultant, or more attractive on the jobs market.
 But if you do decide to become a coach it’s important to find the right coach training course for you.

 Which is the best UK coach training course for me?

 There are many coaching training courses out there and it can be hard to choose between them.
 So here are our 10 tips based on the questions people ask when choosing coach training.

-1. Why do people choose to train as business and life coaches?
+1. Why do people choose to train as executive, business and life coaches?

 Some people choose to take a coach training course after redundancy, or before applying for jobs after a period away from work – such as to raise a family, or care for a sick or elderly relative.
 Another advantage of choosing coaching as career is that it can be developed as a part time or self-employed role that can be flexed around other commitments.